Will I continue using a beginner’s device?

 The trend shown by research is that vapers use these as a stepping stone before moving to more complicated tank systems, but many still keep some in the vape kit because they are a good size while out or travelling and very handy for a stealth vape.

 Not forgetting, they are quite cheap and advances in design has improved the vape quality no end – especially in models that use a twin coil system.

 Will it be useful to me if I want to progress to other devices?

-Although replacement heads are readily available at all good vendors, with nothing more than some wick, a pin and some wire you can begin to practise coil building.
+Although replacement heads are readily available at all good vendors, with nothing more than some wick and some wire you can begin to practise coil building.

 But if I don’t want to coil my own heads?

 Loads of vapers never rebuild a head, the replacement ones are easily fitted by unscrewing the old one and screwing the new one in.